 Earn while you learn

-Job training for a Cannon Crewmember requires 10 weeks of Basic Training, where you learn basic Soldiering skills.
-Then you will attend Advanced Individual Training (AIT), which consists of 14 weeks of additional training.
-Part of this time is spent in a classroom and part in the field under simulated combat conditions.
+Job training for a Quarrying Specialist consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and seven weeks of Advanced Individual Training (AIT), including practice operating construction equipment.
+Part of this time is spent in the classroom and part in the field.

 Applicants must meet minimum qualifications.
 Actual MOS assignment may depend on MOS availability.
 Benefits subject to change.